Modernize and streamline data exchange

-Design, automate, and administer value-based contracts for more accurate payments and faster scaling of value-based programs.
+Design, automate, and administer value-based contracts

 The complexities of value-based contracting and payments make it difficult for healthcare organizations to effectively monitor contract performance and ensure accurate payments.
 Not only does this affect their ability to create reliable financial forecasts, it also makes it harder to expand their value-based operations and move into more complex alternative payment models (APMs).